FGIT: Fault-Guided Fine-Tuning for Code Generation: Threats To Validity

 \textit{Threats to external validity} relate to the generalizability of our approach.
 While we evaluate our approach on multiple instruction-tuned models, there may be concerns about generalization to other LLMs.
 However, this threat is mitigated by our diverse selection of models with different series.
 Furthermore, the cross-dataset experiments (RQ3) and closed-source dataset experiments (RQ4) demonstrate robust generalization capabilities across different settings.
 In addition, due to computational resource constraints, our experiments primarily focus on 7B parameter LLMs rather than larger LLMs.
 In future work, we plan to explore a broader range of model series to further validate our approach's generalizability.

 \textit{Threats to internal validity} involve the impact of the quality of incorrect code and choices of hyperparameters.
-The effectiveness of our approach depends on the quality of incorrect code variants and the weighting factor $\alpha$.
-To mitigate threats related to code quality, we prompt a strong teacher model (Qwen2.5-Coder-32B-Instruct) to generate plausible incorrect variants and manually verify whether the generated data meets our expectations.
-While a small portion of noise data - incorrect implementations that differ completely from correct solutions - remains present, we argue these instances may actually enhance model robustness by preventing overfitting to specific error-sensitive segments~\cite{devries2017improved,xie2020unsupervised}.
-For hyperparameter-related threats, we conduct extensive sensitivity analysis as shown in Figure~\ref{fig:abl-alpha-human}.
+The effectiveness of our approach depends on the quality of incorrect code variants, the weighting factor $\alpha$ and training epochs.
+To mitigate threats related to code quality, we prompt a strong teacher model to generate plausible incorrect variants.
+Subsequently, we manually and quantitatively analyze the portion of generated data which is incorrect yet similar to the correct solutions.
+While a small portion of noise data remains present, we argue these instances may actually enhance model robustness by preventing overfitting to specific \ess~\cite{devries2017improved,xie2020unsupervised}.
+For hyperparameter-related threats, we conduct an extensive sensitivity analysis as shown in Figure~\ref{fig:combined-performance-analysis}.
 In future work, we intend to investigate the use of stronger teacher models, such as GPT-4-Turbo, to generate similar incorrect code and examine their impact.

-\textit{Threats to construct validity} relate to the reliability of evaluation metrics.
-We evaluate our approach using the pass rates metric; however, this metric may inadequately capture the functional correctness of generated code implementations with a limited number of test cases.
-To address this limitation, we deliberately incorporate the extended versions of some benchmarks, which substantially expand the number of test cases.
-In future work, we plan to explore additional evaluation approaches, such as LLM-as-a-Judge~\cite{gu2024survey}, to provide a more comprehensive assessment of code quality beyond functional correctness.